 Since his return to painting, Heinsohn's work has been shown extensively and has been the subject of numerous articles.
-He is currently represented by Roberto Polo Gallery in Brussels, Belgium and by The Bill Lowe Gallery in Atlanta, Georgia.
+He is currently represented exclusively by The Bill Lowe Gallery in Atlanta, Georgia.